hyperledger-archives/grid-rfcs/0000-product.md

         UNSET_TYPE = 0;
         GS1 = 1;
     }
-    // product_type and identifier are used in deriving the state address ProductType product_type = 1;
+    // type and identifier are used in deriving the state address ProductType type = 1;
     string identifier = 2;
     string owner = 3;
     repeated PropertyValues properties = 4;